 For chemicals, the CAS number should be given.
 For micro-organisms, the strain ID must be given.

-Where materials have been previously used, this must be indicated in the field ‘Comments / Processing’.

-Components indicated in the shaded areas may be published in the Swedish Input List
+Within the field “processing, comments”, please indicate information on how the component is obtained/processed.

 Note: Instead of completing table A.4, you may also submit an existing table from the pesticide registration dossier.